Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsubsection{Existing Theory}

-Let us discuss in some detail the relativistic cyclotron radiation.
-Here we shall only give some final results and discuss their relation with the conventional synchrotron radiation theory from bending magnet.
-In the case of an uniform translation motion with non-relativistic velocity along the magnetic field direction (Fig. \ref{B92}), a widely accepted (in astrophysics) expression for the angular and spectral distributions of radiation from an ultra-relativistic electron on a helical orbit is given by $^{(2)}$
+Let us now examine the relativistic cyclotron radiation in greater detail.
+Here, we present only the final results and discuss their connection to the conventional synchrotron radiation theory associated with bending magnets.
+In the case of uniform translational motion with non-relativistic velocity along the direction of the magnetic field (see Fig. \ref{B92}), a widely accepted expression in astrophysics describes the angular and spectral distributions of radiation emitted by an ultra-relativistic electron following a helical trajectory\footnote{The angular and spectral distributions of radiation from an ultra-relativistic electron on a helical orbit were derived in \cite{WW, EP}.
+These results are now standard examples in the literature (see, e.g., \cite{GI}) and are not elaborated upon here.}